RasaHQ/rasa/docs/policies.rst

 This policy handles low NLU confidence in multiple stages.

-- If a NLU prediction has a low confidence score, the user is asked to confirm the classification of the intent.
+- If a NLU prediction has a low confidence score, the user is asked to affirm the classification of the intent.

-    - If they confirm, the story continues as if the intent was classified with high confidence from the beginning.
+    - If they affirm, the story continues as if the intent was classified with high confidence from the beginning.
     - If they deny, the user is asked to rephrase their intent.